alina0311/3DMP/Watch Escapement Mechanism - Final Project/README.md

 ![](Canvases/watch%20mechanism%20front%20view%201.jpg)
 # Why designing this mechanism?
 It's quite amazing to understand how a watch works.
-What's even better?
+But you know what's even better?
+To model it.
+I chose this mechanism because it seemed interesting and I've been curious to find out how a watch works.

+# How does it work?
+Bassically it's all about the joints.

 ## Components
 I divided the project into 3 main components, each of them having their own subcomponents:
 1. **Main Spring**